Toddlers survive days of 'pure hell' in ravine after mom dies in car crash

-Local law enforcement officials expressed shock that the hearty young toddlers were able to survive alone for so long -- and pure joy at the stupefying discovery of the tiny survivors.
-One official described the toddlers' survival as a "miracle."
+Local law enforcement officials expressed shock that the young toddlers were able to survive alone for so long -- and joy at the stupefying discovery of the tiny survivors.

 Late on Tuesday, county officials in Arkansas told reporters that the date of the crash -- originally believed to have been Saturday -- may have actually occurred last Thursday -- meaning the little survivors would have been lost and exposed to the elements for as long as four days before being located.

-Still, one detective noted, however tough the two kids proved to be through the remarkable crisis, at heart they are still just little boys.

-Ouachita County Sheriff's Detective Nathan Greeley -- one of the first officials on the scene -- described an emotional, spontaneous moment when he first made contact with the 3-year-old.
+Ouachita County Sheriff's Detective Nathan Greeley -- one of the first officials to meet the 3-year-old after he was found -- said the child was found to have suffered some cuts and scrapes, but appeared most desperate for the comfort of human contact.

-As Greeley approached the still-unidentified child, he recognized immediately that what the child needed most was not available among the emergency medical supplies, fire trucks and ambulances on scene.
-There was no prescription to be written for what this child sought.

 "He just wanted to hug me," Greeley said.
 "And didn't want to let go."